 Delegation by Federal Safety Commissioner

-The FSC has the power under the Building and Construction Industry (Improving Productivity) Act 2016 to delegate some or all of his powers and functions.
+The FSC has the power under the to delegate some or all of his powers and functions.

 The Office of the Federal Safety Commissioner (OFSC) is part of the Department of Jobs and Small Business.
 The OFSC aims to promote and improve WHS in the Australian building and construction industry, by providing administrative support to the functions of the Federal Safety Commissioner.

-Alan Edwards was appointed Federal Safety Commissioner for the building and construction industry in February 2013.
+Grant Lovelock was appointed as the Federal Safety Commissioner in February 2018.

 Grant joined the Department of Jobs and Small Business (then Department of Employment) in July 2017, leading building and construction policy functions.

 Prior to joining the Department Grant worked extensively in skills and vocational training policy at the Federal level in both the education and industry portfolios.
 Most recently in senior executive roles leading national policy and funding reform, particularly in relation to the Government’s annual investment of over $1.0 billion to support apprenticeships, trade training pathways and industry workforce training delivery.
 This included management of policy for the Australian Apprenticeship Incentives Programme, Industry Skills Fund and Australian Apprenticeships Support Services.